DataDog/chaos-controller/docs/installation.md

 Depending on your DNS setup, you might need to set the flag below:
 ```
---injector-dns-disruption-kube-dns
+--injector-dns-disruption-kube-dns <kube-dns-resolution-mode>
 ```

+Valid options for this flag are:

+- `off`: do not use kube-dns and forward all requests to the upstream DNS server
-By doing so any requests to local domains (".local.", ".internal.") will be forwarded to kube-dns instead.
+- `internal`: forward only requests from internal domains (ending with ".local." or ".internal.") to kube-dns
+- `all`: forward both internal and external requests to kube-dns

 ### Image Pull Secrets